OctopusDeploy/docs/docs/getting-started.md

 position: 0
 ---

 Welcome!
-This section provides a conceptual overview of Octopus Deploy and shows how Octopus Deploy fits into the delivery pipeline.
+This section provides a conceptual overview of Octopus Deploy and explains how Octopus Deploy fits into the delivery pipeline.

 !toc